kroffo/kroffo.github.io/index.md

 inventing my own puzzle, pictured on the right above.
 This was for my [Honors Thesis]({{ site.baseurl }}/docs/thesis.pdf) at SUNY Oswego.
 (Fall 2015 - Fall 2016)

-When I'm not at work, I enjoy spending time with my lovely wife Lexi, and our toddler Layla.
-I also enjoy playing guitar as well as playing video games.
+When I'm not at work, I enjoy spending time with my lovely wife Lexi, and two children.
+I also enjoy playing guitar and occasionally post videos of me doing so online.
 I've had many other hobbies over the years, the most interesting of which is probably collecting and solving Rubik's cubes!
 I have around 100 Rubik's cube-like puzzles, including one which I personally invented and 3D printed for a research project in college.
 The Roffo Cube is pictured below.

 <div class="topPhotos" id="head">